-Moisture The largest factor that can affect the insulation's performance is moisture.
+MOISTURE The largest factor that can affect the insulation's performance is moisture.
 Usually insulation is expected to keep something warmer or colder than the other side of the insulation.
 This temperature differential (TD) causes, in many cases, a dew point to form inside the insulation.
 Once the dew point is reached, moisture is trapped.
 As water has a much lower R-value than insulation, the water reduces the R-value of the insulation.
 The more water resistance the insulation has, the better the insulation performs in high TD situations.

-Since walk-in coolers and freezers are high TD applications, sometimes 110° F on the outside and -20° F on the inside, the higher the moisture resistance of the insulation, the better.
-When looking at the water vapor permeance of the different foams, it is found that polyurethane allows more water vapor permeance and the least.
+Since walk-in coolers and freezers are high TD applications, sometimes 110°F on the outside and -20°F on the inside, the higher the moisture resistance of the insulation, the better.
+When looking at the water vapor permeance of the different foams, it is found that polyurethane allows more water vapor permeance and extruded polystyrene the least.
 Since water lowers the R-value of insulation, extruded polystyrene retains its R-value better than polyurethane.
-Water Vapor Absorption
+WATER VAPOR ABSORPTION

-As you can see in the following graph, polyurethane loses over 75% of it's R-value in five years and extruded polystyrene loses only 25% of its R-value.
-Therefore, extruded polystyrene's performance, in actual walk-in conditions when moisture is considered, is over three times as good as polyurethane.
+As you can see in the following graph, polyurethane loses over 75% of its R-value in five years and extruded polystyrene loses only 25% of its R-value.
+Therefore, extruded polystyrene's performance, in actual walk-in conditions when moisture is considered, is over three times that of polyurethane.
+R-VALUE RETENTION